Multicolor NuMex Easter ornamental peppers on a prep counter

 Quick Summary

-NuMex Easter is a C. annuum ornamental pepper bred at New Mexico State University, hitting 30,000–50,000 SHU while staying surprisingly mild in flavor.
-Its pods ripen through a vivid sequence of lavender, yellow, orange, and red — making it as much a garden showpiece as a kitchen ingredient.
-About 10 times hotter than a jalapeño, it sits comfortably in the hot pepper classification range.
+NuMex Easter is a C. annuum ornamental pepper bred at New Mexico State University, hitting 1,000-3,000 SHU while staying surprisingly mild in flavor.
+Its pods ripen through a vivid sequence of lavender, yellow, orange, and red - making it as much a garden showpiece as a kitchen ingredient.
+Below or near jalapeno heat, it sits near the mild-to-medium edge of the Scoville scale.

 Heat